AKHILESHDATA/power-bi-project-on-attrition-rate/README.md

 hr_analytics dashboard created through power bi by taking a important factor attrition rate.
-Attrition rate refers to the rate at which employees leave an organization over a specified period of time
+Attrition rate refers to the rate at which employees leave an organization over a specified period of time varoius factors affecting the attrition rate  are listed listed in this dashboard